leopalmeiro/sqlcourse/README.md

 # SQL Course
 Hey!!!

-Welcome to the SQL course in this course I will teach everthing you need for start as a Developer
+Welcome to the SQL course in this course I will teach you everthing that you need to start as a Developer.
+Let's coding!!!!!

 Thank you :)